ScrollPrize/scrollprize-website/docs/06_tutorial3.md

 ### Now let's gather our scroll data and setup our folders...

 We're going to start with scroll 1 as this is the scroll that the Grand Prize segments were from, and is also the easiest of the current scrolls to segment.
-If you have downloaded the full scroll data by following the Data tutorial on this site, you should have the required files, but just ensure the directory structure is proper.
+VC requires all of the folders listed under the scroll1.volpkg, in addition to the config.json and meta.json files.

 If you wish to use a smaller portion of scroll 1 to begin, rather than the entire scroll, you can download any continuous section of .tif files in the volume (for example: 10000.tif to 10750.tif) and place them in the `/volumes/<volumename>` directory.
 As long as you have the config.json file at the root of the volpkg and the meta.json file in the volume VC can work with it.